Skip to main content

 Total cost: $420 USD

 We submitted the same way — itemized bill, doctor’s report, prescription receipt.
-The claim was approved in 21 days with $170 reimbursed after the deductible.
+The claim was approved in 21 days.
 For a legitimate musculoskeletal injury with imaging, SafetyWing paid without pushback.

 What We Learned About Filing Claims